ESKYoung/Secret-Santa-Mailer/README.md

 ### Running the code

-Navigate to your local repository using command line or your Python IDE, then run this code:
+Navigate to your local repository using command line, then run this code:

 ~~~
 python secret_santa_mailer.py <<<EMAIL ADDRESS>> <<<CSV FILENAME>>> <<<KEEP GIFS VALUE>>>